AoifeHughes/Short-Stories/world/world_info.md

 - Planet/world name: TBD
 - Multi-humanoid species: No

+## Geography
+Planet is scattered islands with 3 or so larger landmasses

+## Countries
+- Main country: Erdigan Empire
+  - Eastern end of one of the largest landmasses
+  - stretches multiple cities and quite varied people
+  - Capital: Queenscrown
+  - Ruler: King TBD
+## Cities
+### Queenscrown
+### Harvest

 # Magic systems
 - Magic is a reasonably common occurrence
 - Magic is pulled from alternative dimensions